EUMASTERHPC2526-TEAM-8/hpc-benchmark-toolkit/monitoring/QUICKSTART.md

 ## Part 5 — Quick local sanity check (optional, 2 min)

-I like to verify the local pipeline before using MeluXina metrics:
+I like to verify the local pipeline before using MeluXina metrics: ## No need to do it anymore

 ```bash
 cd src/monitor